 I came back home after five days after he left Tokyo.

 Normal daily life problems will pile on.

 After I planted the sunflower seeds, they sprouted in no less than a week.

 I'd like to continue to do my best from now on.

 41b.
 He rushed into my room.

-～いく may follow the 連用形 instead in some rare instances in a poetic fashion.
-This is in fact the original form the pattern took, which is why it is limited to small instances and is deemed poetic/nostalgic. ～てゆく also exists, which is quite nostalgic and is very common in songs and literature.
+～ゆく may seldom follow the stem of verbs in a poetic fashion.
+This is in fact the original form the pattern took, which is why it is deemed poetic/nostalgic. ～てゆく also exists, which is quite nostalgic and is very common in songs and literature.

 Even important memories will slip from your memory.